Maximising Success with AI

 Outsourcing contracts have long contained intellectual property clauses.
 How do old abuses and recent changes in technology and business influence these and what the parties should be interested in?
 Intellectual property (IP) has long been a difficult subject.
 Many have found to their cost that their rights differ from what they expect.
 The timing of…

 The outsourcing market is in turmoil.
 Customers are frequently disappointed by what they see.
 CIOs mark the growth of shadow IT.
 Suppliers have delivered savings in the past but the business feels the manacles of inappropriate service.
-What can be done to restore order and performance?
-On 28th August 1963, Dr Martin Luther King stood…
+What can be done to build a brighter future for services and value?
+On 28th August 1963, Dr…

 The General Data Protection Regulation (GDPR) becomes effective on 25th May 2018.
 Those who assume that this is all to do with IT and Security are likely to have a rude surprise.
 Are you ready or is a serious threat hanging over you?
 St John the Divine prophesied the Four Riders of the Apocalypse: Conquest, War, Famine and…